-10. Acceleration of AMT credit (corporations only).
+- 11. Acceleration of alternative minimum tax (AMT) credit (corporations only).
 If a corporate partner has made an election to accelerate the AMT credit in lieu of bonus depreciation, it is required to notify the partnership in writing of this election.
 See Rev. Proc.
 2009-16, 2009-6 I.R.B.
 449, and Rev. Proc.
 2009-33, 2009-29 I.R.B.
 150, for more information about the written notification that the electing corporate partner must provide the partnership.
-The partnership is required to refigure the electing corporate partner's share of depreciation on any eligible gualified property or extension property to eliminate bonus depreciation and use the straight line depreciation method for such property.
+The partnership is required to refigure the electing corporate partner's share of depreciation on any eligible qualified property or extension property to eliminate bonus depreciation and use the straight line depreciation method for such property.
 The partnership will attach a statement to Schedule K-1 that lists each partnership item that includes bonus depreciation and shows the electing corporate partner's adjustment for each item that results from the refigured depreciation and elimination of the bonus depreciation.
 The partner must adjust the amount shown on Schedule K-1 for these partnership items by the amount of the corresponding adjustment.
-See section 168(k)(4) for more information.

-11. Any information you may need to comply with the limitation on excess farm losses of certain taxpayers under section 461(j).
+See section 168(k)(4) for more information. - 12.
+Any information you may need to comply with the limitation on excess business losses of certain taxpayers under section 461.
+See section 461 and Form 461 and its instructions. - 13.
+Section 250, effective for tax years beginning after 2017, allows a domestic corporation a deduction for the eligible percentage of FDII and GILTI.
+If applicable, the partnership will provide the necessary information to each domestic corporate partner for its calculation of this deduction. - 14.
+The partnership will provide information for you to determine your effectively connected gain or loss under section 864(c)(8) if you are a nonresident alien or foreign corporate partner that had gain or loss from the sale, exchange, or other disposition of your partnership interest. - 15.
+If the partnership is a section 721(c) partnership, the partnership should include the amounts relating to any remedial items made under the remedial allocation method (described in Regulations section 1.704-3(d) and Temporary Regulations section 1.704-3T(d)(5)(iii)) with respect to section